sholladay/pogo/README.md

 Type: `object`

-The value of the HTTP [`Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) header, parsed into name/value pairs, which is useful for keeping track of state across requests, e.g. to keep a user logged in.
+Contains all name/value pairs of the HTTP [`Cookie`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cookie) header, which is useful for keeping track of state across requests, e.g. to keep a user logged in.

 #### request.url